 Working copies of letters of credence and recall (in the original language with English translations) should be handed over before or during the HOM-designate's initial call on the Chief of Protocol, soon after arrival in Canberra.

 During the meeting, to which the HOM-designate may bring one or two colleagues from the mission, the Chief of Protocol will provide a briefing on the ceremonial procedures for the presentation of credentials.

-This video shows the credentials ceremony in full.
+This video shows the credentials ceremony for resident HOMs.

 Missions should complete the questionnaire provided by Protocol Branch covering practical details such as dietary restrictions, the need for interpreters, and spouse’s curriculum vitae well in advance of the ceremony.

 Government House will deliver a detailed program for the ceremony to the HOM-designate the day before the ceremony.

 2.6.3 Presentation of credentials by resident heads of mission

 The HOM-designate may be accompanied at the ceremony by their spouse and up to three members of accredited staff from the mission or a consular post interstate.

 On the day of the ceremony, the HOM-designate and accompanying party are escorted to Government House by the Deputy Chief of Protocol.
 Transport is provided in Australian Government vehicles.